Short Story 4: Phuket, Thailand

 In August 2022, after being abroad in Phuket, Thailand, and making two pit stops in Malaysia and Singapore, I returned home to California.

 The CEO never replied to my email, and that’s fine.
 My vibrational frequency is on bigger and better things.
 In retrospect, the worst experience in my professional career in Phuket happened for a reason.
 Perhaps it was a blessing in disguise.

 Overall, if you have ambitions to experiment with the nomad lifestyle abroad, whether for a month(s), a year, or longer, why not?
 It’s better to fall on your face knowing that you had the guts to try instead of wondering what if.
 If you’re scared, do it anyway; you’ll thank yourself later.

-Discover a related Book 3, Sweating in the Land of Smiles: Living in Bangkok During the Year of Radical Change, or visit other short stories in Bangkok (3), Shanghai (2), and Langfang (1).
+Discover a related book, Sweating in the Land of Smiles: Living in Bangkok During the Year of Radical Change, or visit other Short Stories in Merida (5), Bangkok (3), Shanghai (2), and Langfang (1).